-RAC's core investment is Goldrush Group (Pty) Ltd ("Goldrush"), an independent alternative gaming group, whose activities span Electronic Bingo Terminals ("EBTs"), Limited Pay-out Machines ("LPMs"), Retail Sports Betting shops and online gaming.
+RAC's single largest investment is Goldrush Group (Pty) Ltd ("Goldrush"), an independent alternative gaming group, whose activities span Electronic Bingo Terminals ("EBTs"), Limited Pay-out Machines ("LPMs"), Retail Sports Betting shops and Online Betting.
+It serves its customers under the Goldrush (Bingo, LPM and Online Betting), Bingo Royale (Bingo), Crazy Slots (LPM) and G-bets (Retail Sports Betting and Online Betting) brands.

-At year-end, Goldrush operated 4 105 EBTs in 34 properties.
-The group operated 2 412 LPMs and 35 sports betting shops - 29 owned, and six on behalf of third parties.
-Its customers are served under the Goldrush (Bingo, LPM), Bingo Royale (Bingo), Crazy Slots (LPM) and G-bets (retail sports betting and online betting) brands.

 The primary value of the business resides in its exclusive ownership of gaming licenses.
 Without the entrenched rights to operate these licenses, Goldrush would be substantially less valuable.
-The table below shows its progress in terms of the number of licenses across all segments over time.
+The table below shows its progress in terms of the number of licenses and physical gaming positions across all segments.